 Free Speech and Accountability

-Nine months ago, I posted what I thought of how Free Speech and the First Amendment has been abused by Far-Right Conservatives.
-The amount of misinformation that is spread through Social Media gossip and the commercialized internet is born from twisted story telling – conspiracy theories.
-In order to stop, or at least restrict the spread of purposely created mischaracterizations, we first need to understand how and why they were created.
+In April of 2023, I posted what I thought of how Free Speech and the First Amendment have been abused by Far-Right Conservatives.
+The amount of misinformation that is spread through Social Media gossip and the commercialized internet is born from twisted storytelling – conspiracy theories.
+In this case, there is a political dispute as to who is being harmed.
+This is where free speech is no longer acceptable.
+Fortunately, our democratic system of government has, in some cases, successfully been able to hold individuals and large corporations accountable, as detailed in my 2023 posting.

 House Committee on Education and Labor

 As an example, search YouTube for specific information such as the stories concerning the three presidents of Harvard, MIT and the University of Pennsylvania that testified before Congress on antisemitism on college campuses.
 This is an extremely important issue on free speech and foreign relationships.
 Google will give you a list of stories on just what was accomplished by the House Committee investigation.
 Or is this what they call their “Oversight” responsibility?
+Click on this video of the Presidents of MIT, UPenn and Harvard testifying during the hearing, as a beginning point.

 By searching YouTube, you get the ability to see for yourself how different media types: social, conservative and mainstream, slant their stories.
-YouTube videos lets you see for yourself how are elected officials conduct themselves during these hearings.
+YouTube videos let you see for yourself how are elected officials conduct themselves during these hearings.
 It seems that the whole story of what has been accomplished during this hearing concerns Rep. Elise Stefanik and how she grilled these University Presidents.
 Let’s look at what happened that made Rep. Stefanik the standout inquisitor during the investigation.

 Why Do Committee Members Demand a Yes or No Response?

-See for yourself just how she devotes her questioning into one simplistic argument in order to create a precontrived response.
+See for yourself just how she devotes her questioning to one simplistic argument in order to generate a preconceived response.
 Why Isn’t Rep. Stefanik using her five minutes to find out how these universities can better address the free speech conundrum that exists in our schools?
 Are the answers that are given by the University leaders evasive or too complex to be reduced to a yes or no response?
 Unfortunately, this determination to twist an important inquiry into a forced yes or no question is all too commonly used during congressional hearings.
 This appears to me to be a partisan attack that resolves nothing.

 Then the Congresswoman goes on to badger the witness with her antisemitism and free speech agenda with a blistering attack that resolves nothing.
-President Gay actually gives the Republican Representative the response she was seeking.
+President Gay gives the Republican Representative the response she was seeking.
 However, when she refused to accept her honest answers, Rep. Stefanik called for her resignation as well as for the other two Presidents.
 Why demand the resignations of these University leaders for failure to suppress hateful protests, while excusing Donald Trump for creating a violent insurrection?

 Understanding the Purpose of this Hearing